 Over the lifetime of The Rock much of the effort involved in obtaining the right to access the site, the building and development of the site and the ongoing upkeep and maintenance of resources onsite have been contributed by numerous organisations and many, many more individuals doing their bit to build such a wonderful community resource.
 Mens Wellbeing and its benefactors have contributed the majority of funds to establish the site at different times.
 Pathways and Powerhouse Programs have maintained the container asset register which over the years depreciates, wears out or is used and in turn replaced.

 Dr Warren Farrell, noted American author of The Boy Crisis and The Myth of Male Power was hosted on a visit to The Rock by the Mens Wellbeing Elder’s Circle and was initiated as an honorary Elder of Mens Wellbeing.
 Dr Farrell had been the keynote speaker at the 2013 Australian Men’s Health Forum’s National Men’s Health Gathering held at the Brisbane Convention Centre in October.
 Mens Wellbeing was the host agency for the gathering.

-Early in 2020, Auntie Edna of the Jinibara nation accompanied by Jason Murphy, visited The Rock by invitation along with Mens Wellbeing Elders Warren Huck and Mike Mee as an initial endeavour to forge a connection with the local indigenous custodians of the land on which Mens Wellbeing holds a lease.
+Early in 2020, Auntie Edna of the Jinibara nation accompanied by Jason Murphy, visited The Rock by invitation along with Mens Wellbeing Elders Warren Huck and Mike Mee as an initial endeavour to forge a connection with the local indigenous custodians of the land.
 The intention of the visit, organised by Michael Wearing of Maleny, was to explore a partnership between the Jinibara people and Mens Wellbeing focussed on The Rock space.
 Additionally, Jason’s cousin, BJ Murphy, has visited The Rock for a working bee.
 The interaction continues.